mmoerz/cert-manager-webhook-he/README.md

 ```

 If you use environment variables, you must pass them as `auth.heUsername` and
-`auth.hePassword` when deploying the Helm chart.
+`auth.hePassword` when deploying the Helm chart. (see FluxCD for an example)

 Here's a sample `Issuer` configuration for the `login` mode: